masterbtc/documentation-1/docs/markdown/pages/Claim.md

 ## Introduction

-The Claim module, in conjunction with the Attestation Protocol, enables the possibility to create [verifiable claims](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/ff359101(v=pandp.10)?redirectedfrom=MSDN), backed by trusted authorities, to fully authenticate an entity to a third party.
+The Claim module, in conjunction with the Attestation Protocol, enables the possibility to create [verifiable claims](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/ff359101(v=pandp.10)?redirectedfrom=MSDN), backed by trusted authorities, to authenticate an entity to a third party.
 To do so, a trusted authority signs and stores a fingerprint (hash) of an entity related data set on the blockchain.
 A verifier can later use this fingerprint to verify the integrity and authenticity of a self-created authentication claim received in an authentication request.
 A key benefit of only storing the fingerprint instead of the full data set is privacy protection.
 This approach lets an entity share pieces of attested user data in a way that a verify can validate these pieces without needing to know the full data set.

 A claim based authentication system could be built on top of these two modules.